MooersLab/jointprob1D/README.md

 ### Rethinking Statistics

-#### PyMC varaition
+#### PyMC variation
-Note that the McElreath's book has been fully translated into [PyMC3](https://github.com/pymc-devs/pymc-resources/tree/main/Rethinking_2) and largely translated into PyMC4, so the Rethinking Statistics book is ahead of the BMCP book in this regard.
+Note that McElreath's book has been fully translated into [PyMC3](https://github.com/pymc-devs/pymc-resources/tree/main/Rethinking_2) and largely translated into PyMC4, so the Rethinking Statistics book is ahead of the BMCP book in this regard.

 ### Rethinking has been translated into Julia
-Note that the McElreath's book has been translated into [Julia](https://github.com/StatisticalRethinkingJulia).
+McElreath's book has been translated into [Julia](https://github.com/StatisticalRethinkingJulia).

 ### BMCP has been translated into Julia